misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

     $ cd myface
     $ bundle install
+    Fetching gem metadata from https://rubygems.org/........
+    Fetching gem metadata from https://rubygems.org/..
+    Resolving dependencies...
+    Using i18n (0.6.1)
+    Using multi_json (1.7.7)
+    Using activesupport (3.2.13)
+    . . .
+    Using test-kitchen (1.0.0.alpha.7)
+    Using kitchen-vagrant (0.10.0)
+    Using bundler (1.3.5)
+    Your bundle is complete!
+    Use `bundle show [gemname]` to see where a bundled gem is installed.

 If you get the following error, you forgot to add a version-constraint for `test-kitchen`, per above: